Rated Excellent 4.8 out of 5

 What are Other Popular Visa Options in Argentina?

-Argentina offers two other popular visa options: the Retirement Visa, catering to retirees with a stable monthly income of approximately USD 2,000 from pensions or retirement funds, and the Active Investor Visa, designed for individuals seeking to invest in the Argentine economy through qualifying investment of 1.5 million Argentine pesos (approximatley USD 2,000) in a business.
+Argentina offers two other popular visa options: the Retirement Visa, catering to retirees with a stable monthly income of at least USD 2,000 from pensions or retirement funds, and the Active Investor Visa, designed for individuals seeking to invest in the Argentine economy through qualifying investment of 1.5 million Argentine pesos (around USD 2,000) in a business.

 What are Other Similar Programs in South America?